Funding Circle is now closed to retail investors. Review maintained for historical relevance.

 Either way, I intend to leave a portion of my Peer to Peer lending portfolio with Funding Circle as I believe they have plenty of experience and they will get through this rough patch.

 Who Can Invest with Funding Circle

-Only UK residents with a U.K. address and bank account can invest with Funding Circle UK.
+Only residents of the United Kingdom with a U.K. address and bank account can invest with Funding Circle UK.

 USA and European residents can invest in their individual locations.
 However rules differ per location.
 Contact Funding Circle for further information.